Americans with Disabilities Act: Helps Those with Hearing Loss Too

 More hearing-related examples and explanations can be found on the ADA government website.

 If you have hearing loss or suspect you may have hearing loss, discuss questions you may have on the ADA with your hearing professional.
-To find a hearing professional near you visit Healthy Hearing's Find a Hearing Professional section.
+To find a hearing professional near you visit Healthy Hearing's directory of hearing care clinics.